 Fairtrade is an independent, third party certification organization that works in partnership with more than 1.5 million producers in developing countries.

 Its mission is to secure decent working conditions, fair prices, and better terms of trade.
 In this way, producers are empowered to improve their social, environmental and economic sustainability

 Each and every one of our products carries the FAIRTRADE Mark on our packaging.
 Products carrying the Mark meet the internationally-agreed Fairtrade Standards.

-Divine Chocolate is licensed by Fairtrade Foundation, the independent, non-profit, local marketing organisation for Fairtrade International, working with businesses in the UK who buy and sell Fairtrade products, and license the use of the FAIRTRADE Mark.
+Divine Chocolate is licensed by Fairtrade Foundation, the independent, non-profit, local marketing organization for Fairtrade International, working with businesses in the US who buy and sell Fairtrade products, and license the use of the FAIRTRADE Mark.